apache/pekko/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### TypedActor

-`akka.actor.TypedActor` has been deprecated as of 2.6.0 in favor of the `akka.actor.typed` API which should be used instead.
+`org.apache.pekko.actor.TypedActor` has been deprecated as of 2.6.0 in favor of the `akka.actor.typed` API which should be used instead.

 There are several reasons for phasing out the old `TypedActor`.
 The primary reason is they use transparent